China's Geography : its Mountains, Basins, Rivers and Plains

 pù bù瀑布Waterfall

 sēn línForest.
-The two characters are made up of five 'trees'.
+The two characters make up of five 'trees'.

 shā mò沙漠Desert